-Here’s what you need to know about the difference between 2D and 3D imaging for breast cancer screening.
+Here’s what you need to know about the difference between 2D and 3D mammogram imaging for breast cancer screening.

 If your annual mammogram is coming up, you may be wondering about a relatively new breast-imaging procedure referred to as 3D mammography (or tomosynthesis) that can enhance the ability to spot cancerous tissue.
 In 2011, the U.S. Food and Drug Administration approved usage of 3D imaging in combination with 2D imaging, which is the standard digital mammography for breast cancer screening.
 This new type of imaging is not approved to replace 2D imaging, instead, it enhances your screening’s precision.